5.5 Configuration Management and Traceability

 BaselineApproved release candidate plus environment and data set

-ReversionRestore previous baseline to reproduce a failure
+ReversionRestore a previous baseline to reproduce a failure

 How CM Supports Testing

 Consider a regression failure found after a database migration.
-Without CM, the team may not know whether the failure came from code, schema, test data, environment configuration, or an outdated test script.
+Without CM, the team may not know whether the failure came from code, schema, test data, environment configuration, or an outdated script.
 With CM, the result is tied to exact versions, making investigation faster and more reliable.

 CM also helps when testing is interrupted or repeated.
-If a previous release baseline can be restored, testers can reproduce an old defect, compare behavior across versions, verify a fix, or prove that a change introduced a regression.
+If a previous release baseline can be restored, testers can reproduce an old defect, compare behavior across versions, verify a fix, or prove a change introduced a regression.
 This is especially important for maintenance releases and regulated systems.

 Traceability